tiisanoja/ruuvi/Database.md

 This is the list of ports used by QuestDB:
 * 9000 for the InfluxDB Line Protocol, REST API and the Web Console (accessible at localhost:9000⁠)
-* 8812 for the Postgres wire protocol
+* 8812 for the Postgres wire protocol, Used to query the data